muggy8/improbable/have-and-havenot/bVZCA6VH.md

 "Are you ok?"
 Mikay asked.

-"Yeah, I'm fine," I replied said trying to brush him off.
+"Yeah, I'm fine," I replied trying to brush him off.

 I continued to look around the area wondering if I would be able to make my way over to the benches undetected.